I wouldn’t find it a bit odd too if I saw someone dressed like Chuck. It’s a great look for TV but too much for everday life.posted about 8 years ago

 I’d faint with shock, compose myself, and propose to him.

-ROFL you just read my mind. how fab would the wedding outfits be ???posted almost 5 years ago
+ROFL you just read my mind. how fab would the wedding outfits be ???posted about 8 years ago

 lol i like all the guys wardrobe in gossip girl.